jcorush/jcorush.github.io/README.md

   <ul>
     <li>Paula Rodriguez - Masters Student </li>
      <ul>
-         <li>Paula joined the lab in fall 2025.
-Paula is evaluating DNA extraction protocols to increase genetic yields from fish eggs. </li>
+         <li>Paula joined the lab in Fall 2025.
+Paula is currently evaluating DNA extraction protocols to increase genetic yields from fish eggs.
+On her free time, Paula enjoys running, birding, and volunteering for educational programs to teach topics like math and bird conservation.
+She enjoys music and one of her favorite bands is Enjambre!
+If you ever want to study abroad, she also works as a study away peer advisor at Illinois Tech and helps undergrads find a program best suited to their interests for studying away!  </li>
      </ul>
   </ul>
    <p>Future lab members: </p>